Sports in the United States: American football

+The National Football League (NFL) in the 20th century underwent significant development, transforming from a regional league to a dominant force in American sports.
+Established in 1920 as the American Professional Football Association (APFA), it was renamed the NFL in 1922.
+Early years were marked by organizational instability and competition with other football leagues.
+However, the 1930s saw key innovations such as the introduction of the NFL draft and a championship game, which contributed to the league's growing popularity.
+The 1950s and 1960s marked a period of expansion, with television broadcasts increasing national exposure.
+The creation of the Super Bowl in 1967, following the merger between the NFL and the American Football League (AFL), solidified the league's prominence.
+The 1970s saw further expansion and the rise of dominant teams like the Pittsburgh Steelers, while the 1980s and 1990s were characterized by increased commercialization, lucrative television contracts, and the emergence of star players.
+By the end of the 20th century, the NFL had firmly established itself as the most popular sport in the United States, with the Super Bowl becoming one of the most-watched events globally.
+During the 20th century, several star players helped shape the NFL's growth and popularity.
+Some of the most notable include: Red Grange, Johnny Unitas, Jim Brown, Vince Lombardi, Joe Namath and Terry Bradshaw.

 Basketball

+In high school basketball, Indiana has 10 of the 12 largest high school gyms in the United States, and is famous for its basketball passion, known as Hoosier Hysteria.

 Of those Americans citing their favorite sport, basketball is ranked second (counting amateur levels) behind football.
 However, in regards to revenue the NBA is ranked third in popularity.
 More Americans play basketball than any other team sport, according to the National Sporting Goods Association, with over 26 million Americans playing basketball.

 Basketball was invented in 1891 by Canadian physical education teacher James Naismith in Springfield, Massachusetts.

 The National Basketball Association (NBA) is the world's premier professional basketball league and one of the major professional sports leagues of North America.
 It contains 30 teams (29 teams in the U.S. and 1 in Canada) that play an 82-game season from October to June.
 After the regular season, eight teams from each conference compete in the playoffs for the Larry O'Brien Championship Trophy.

-Since the 1992 Summer Olympics, NBA players have represented the United States in international competition and won numerous important tournaments.
-The Dream Team was the unofficial nickname of the United States men's basketball team that won the gold medal at the 1992 Olympics.

-Basketball at both the college and high school levels is popular throughout the country.
-Every March, a 68-team, six-round, single-elimination tournament (commonly called March Madness) determines the national champions of NCAA Division I men's college basketball.

-Most U.S. states also crown state champions among their high schools.
-Many high school basketball teams have intense local followings, especially in the Midwest and Upper South.
-Indiana has 10 of the 12 largest high school gyms in the United States, and is famous for its basketball passion, known as Hoosier Hysteria.

-Notable NBA players in history include Wilt Chamberlain (4 time MVP), Bill Russell (5 time MVP), Bob Pettit (11 time all NBA team), Bob Cousy (12 time all NBA team), Jerry West (12 time all NBA team), Julius Erving (won MVP awards in both the ABA and NBA), Kareem Abdul-Jabbar (6 time MVP), Magic Johnson (3 time MVP), Larry Bird (3 time MVP), Michael Jordan (6 time finals MVP), John Stockton (#1 in career assists and steals), Karl Malone (14 time all NBA team), Kobe Bryant (NBA's third all-time leading scorer), Tim Duncan (15-time NBA all-star), Shaquille O'Neal (3 time finals MVP) and Jason Kidd (#2 in career assists and steals).

-Notable players in the NBA today include James Harden, LeBron James (4 MVP awards), Stephen Curry (2 time MVP), and Kevin Durant (MVP, 4 NBA scoring titles).
-Ever since the 1990s, an increasing number of players born outside the United States have signed with NBA teams, sparking league interest in different parts of the world.
+Professional basketball is most followed in cities where there are no other sports teams in the four major professional leagues, such as in the case of the Oklahoma City Thunder, the Sacramento Kings, the San Antonio Spurs, the Memphis Grizzlies, or the Portland Trail Blazers.